A pretty mixed bag, actually:

 A wife who sacrificed her successful business career to become a housewife has gone to the Court of Appeal to seek a larger share of her husband’s £11 million fortune.
 Julia Hammans claims that despite their initial equality, her income is now ten times smaller than his.
 While her husband, Nicholas Hammans, went on to become a multi-millionaire partner at Price Waterhouse Coopers, sometimes earning more than £900,000 a year, she is being forced to sell the £1.75m family home.
 She said their divorce left her in a “radically different” position and that she should be entitled to compensation for giving up her potential earnings.
 The Court of Appeal has reserved its judgment, and this will be handed down at a later date.

 Lastly, the speech that the President gave to the 2014 Wales Legal Conference has given rise to some discussion amongst family lawyers, in particular the President’s remarks regarding the reform of the family courts.
-I have, of course, already summarised the speech in this post, where I indicated that the President had not actually said much that we did not know already.
+I have, of course, already summarised the speech, where I indicated that the President had not actually said much that we did not know already.
 Well, that’s my view anyway…

 Have a good weekend.